-Russia needs to increase its enforcement activity well beyond current levels to provide adequate and effective enforcement of IPR violations, including the imposition of criminal deterrent penalties.
-The recently-enacted amendment to the Anti-Piracy law should constrain the ability of wrongdoers to simply modify their internet sites and continue to operate in violation of the law.
-Further, a critical element of the U.S.-Russia bilateral IPR agreement is Russia's obligation to provide for effective enforcement of IPR online; Russia will need to take effective action on the basis of its amended legal framework to meet this obligation.
+Russia needs to increase its enforcement activity well beyond current levels to provide adequate and effective enforcement against IPR violations, including the imposition of criminal deterrent penalties.
+A critical element of the U.S.-Russia bilateral IPR agreement is Russia's obligation to provide for effective enforcement of IPR online.
+Russia will need to take effective action on the basis of its amended legal framework to meet this obligation.
 Meanwhile, the government's special sub-unit within Department K previously dealt exclusively with IP internet cases, but they are no longer taking responsibility for these matters.
+Also, meeting the monetary threshold to have copyright cases accepted by law enforcement and the prosecutor's office is a serious challenge for rights holders and a de facto hurdle for proper enforcement.

+Russia continues to be a leading global source for illicit camcording.
 Judicial action against unauthorized camcorders in theaters continues to be challenged by the private copy exception, despite amendments clarifying that the private copy exception is not applicable.
 MPAA continues to urge the government bodies reviewing IP legislation to revisit this issue.